 Step 4.
 Lay down the new carpet

 If wrinkles or bubbles appear, quickly lift the carpet before the adhesive binds and repeat the step.
 You can also buy a carpet roller to make it easier.
 An alternative to fabric carpets is self-adhesive vinyl ones.
 They require minimal time and few tools to apply.
-All you need to do is peel off the film and stick them to the floor in small sections.
+You must peel off the film and stick them to the floor in small sections.

 Step 5.
 Finish up

-	Finally, pop back any screws or bolts, reinstall the deck pieces, brush off the carpet, and your project is finished.
+Finally, pop back any screws or bolts, reinstall the deck pieces, brush off the carpet, and finish your project.

 Tips When Replacing Boat Carpet

 - Carpet thickness – Marine carpets come in various thicknesses.
 Pay attention to that when purchasing.

 - Measurements – The more effort you put into getting the exact measurements, the more excellent the finish.
 Also, when cutting the carpet, go a little over the exact amount to leave room for mistakes.

 - Spot repair – You don’t always have to replace the whole carpet, spot repair is an option.
 The procedure is quite similar: cut off the rotten section, remove it, measure the section, and adhere to the new piece.
 Keep in mind to purchase matching colors and styles.